 Through research, an explosion of many new medications have now been approved to treat JIA.
 These medications have greatly improved the long-term prognosis for children with JIA.
 Only 20 years ago, many children attending the Arthritis Foundation’s annual JA Conference needed a wheelchair.
 Today, very few are needed.
 These new and effective treatments have brought up new research questions that need to be answered:

 Through research, CARRA seeks to learn the answers to these and many other questions.
 Doctors and families need these answers to be able to decide which is the best medicine for a disease.
+Here's some of our recent research.

 In addition to being able to the right treatment for each patient, CARRA researchers seek to discover new and better treatments, and eventually a cure.